dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

     - In the command line bar at the bottom, enter `dbt run` and click **Enter**.
 You should see a `dbt run succeeded` message.

 ## Build your first model
-In the dbt Cloud IDE, you have two options for working with files:
+You have two options for working with files in the dbt Cloud IDE:

 - Direct editing in the protected primary branch &mdash; You can edit, format, or lint files and execute dbt commands directly in your primary git branch.
 Since the dbt Cloud IDE prevents commits to the protected branch, you can commit those changes to a new branch.